 Free Printable Christmas Bingo Cards

-I made sure to design them for little kids as well.
-Each bingo card spot has a picture of something festive, with its name written just below.
+To make sure they’re preschooler friendly, each bingo card spot has a picture of something festive, with its name written just below, and a graphic call out card to match.

 Plus, kids really love the bright colors and fun pictures for each item.